groovey/Generator/README.md

 Then run `composer.phar` update.

-## The Groovey File
+## Step 2 - The Groovey File

-On your project root folder.
-Create a file called `groovey`.
-Or this could be any project name like `awesome`.
-Then  paste the code below.
+On your project root folder, create a file `groovey`.

 ```php
 #!/usr/bin/env php